Jeimer Candelario Player Props: Nationals vs. Rays

-On Monday, Jeimer Candelario (on the back of going 1-for-3 with a double) and the Washington Nationals face the Tampa Bay Rays, whose starting pitcher will be Drew Rasmussen.
+On Tuesday, Jeimer Candelario (coming off going 1-for-4 with a home run and an RBI) and the Washington Nationals play the Tampa Bay Rays, whose starting pitcher will be Josh Fleming.
 First pitch is at 7:05 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Braves.
+In his last game, he notched a home run while going 1-for-4 against the Rays.

 Jeimer Candelario Game Info & Props vs. the Rays